newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/IncidentEventsBillable.md

   - NrMTDConsumption
 ---

-The number of billable Incident Intelligence events correlated by New Relic AI.
+The number of billable incident intelligence events correlated by applied intelligence.